 Our operations result in emissions of greenhouse gases ("GHGs"), such as carbon dioxide and methane.
 Growing concern about the sources and impacts of global climate change has led to a number of regional, national and supranational legislative and administrative measures, both proposed and enacted, to monitor, regulate and limit carbon dioxide and other GHG emissions.
-In the EU, our emissions are regulated under the European Union Emissions Trading System ("EU ETS"), an EU-wide trading system for industrial GHG emissions.
+In the EU, our emissions are regulated under the European Union Emissions

+Trading System ("EU ETS"), an EU-wide trading system for industrial GHG emissions.
 The EU ETS is expected to continue to become progressively more stringent over time, including by reducing the number of allowances to emit GHGs, including those that EU member states will allocate without charge to industrial facilities.
 Such measures could result in increased costs for us to: (i) operate and maintain our facilities; (ii) install new emission controls; (iii) purchase or otherwise obtain allowances to emit GHGs; and (iv) administer and manage our GHG emissions program.

 At the international level, many nations have agreed to limit emissions of GHGs pursuant to the United Nations Framework Convention on Climate Change, also known as the "Kyoto Protocol."
 Methane, a primary component of natural gas, and carbon dioxide, a byproduct of the burning of oil, natural gas, and refined petroleum products, are GHGs addressed by the Kyoto Protocol.
 Although the United States is not participating in the Kyoto Protocol at this time, a number of EU nations are signatories.
 Furthermore, in December 2009, 27 nations, including the United States and China, signed the Copenhagen Accord, which includes a non-binding commitment to reduce GHG emissions.
 As a result of commitments made at the UN climate conference in Durban, South Africa in December 2011, certain members of the international community negotiated a treaty at the December 2015 Conference of Parties in Paris.
-This Paris Agreement, which entered into force in November 2016, will require developed countries to set targets for emissions reductions once the Agreement is adopted by those individual countries within their respective national or federal law.
-Additional measures addressing GHG emissions may also be implemented, including, for example, the EU's proposal to consider raising its commitment to reduce carbon emissions by 2020 from a 20% to a 30% reduction.
+The Paris Agreement, which entered into force in November 2016, requires developed countries to set targets for emissions reductions once the Agreement is adopted by those individual countries within their respective national or federal law.
+Additional measures addressing GHG emissions may also be implemented.
 Whether or not these, or different, regulations controlling or limiting GHG emissions could be enacted in the future cannot be predicted at this time, but any such requirements could have a material adverse impact on our business, financial condition or results of operations, including by reducing demand for our products.